alttch/eva3/doc/tutorial/skip_easy.rst

 .. note::

-    If you've used "easy setup" for the EVA :doc:`installation</install>`, you may skip this step because all controllers are already connected.
+    If you've used "easy setup" for the EVA :doc:`installation</install>`, you can skip this step because all controllers are already connected.